jbbfreitas/BestMeal/README.md

 your entity?
 Yes ?
 What is the name of your field? cv ?
 What is the type of your field?
 String ?
 Do you want to add validation rules to your field?
 No 5.
 Gerando o campo #4 ?
 Do you want to add a field to your entity?
 Yes ?
 What is the name of your field? validade ?
 What is the type of your field?
 String ?
 Do you want to add validation rules to your field?
 Yes ?
 Which validation rules do you want to add?
-Required, Minimum length, Maximum l ength ?
+Required, Minimum length, Maximum length ?
 What is the minimum length of your field?
 4 ?
 What is the maximum length of your field?
 4 6. ?
 Do you want to add a field to your entity?
 No 7.
 Generating relationships to other entities 8. ?
 Do you want to add a relationship to another entity?
 No
 ```